-You are not required to report the crime to the police, but it may be necessary if you want compensation for the injury or loss you sustained as a result of the offence.
+You are not required to report the crime to the police, but it may be required, if for instance you want compensation for the injury or loss you sustained as a result of a

 You are normally only eligible for compensation under the Victims Compensation Act if you report the crime to the police within 72 hours of the incident.
-Read more about compensation under the Victims Compensation Act here
+The claim for notification within 72 hours does not apply in cases of rape, incest and sexual abuse of children committed after April 1, 2016.
+Read more about compensation at the Criminal Injuries Compensation Board website.

 The police interview

 When you have been the victim of crime, the police will interview you about what happened.
 The interview will normally take place at the local police station.
 The police may also interview you at the scene of the crime or by telephone.
-The police will transcribe your statement in a police report, which you will be allowed to read through and sign.
+The police will transcribe your statement in a police report.
+You will have the option to read the report and sign it.
 Sometimes the police may have to interview you several times during the investigation.

 In connection with an interview, the police may also want you to take part in a photo identification procedure if they are unsure who the perpetrator is.
-The police will show you a binder of photographs of possible perpetrators to look through to see if you recognise the perpetrator.
+The police will show you a binder of photographs of possible perpetrators to look through to see if you recognise the perpetrator amongst the photographs.

-When you have experienced violence, you must go to the hospital casualty department immediately after the incident.
-At the hospital casualty department, a doctor will examine you and describe your injuries.
+When you have experienced violence, it is recommended to go to the hospital casualty department immediately after the incident.
+At the hospital casualty department, a doctor will examine you and describe your injuries in a hospital record.

-It is up to you whether to consent to an examination, but one is often necessary.
+It is up to you whether to consent to an examination, but one is often crucial in a potential court case.
 The doctor's description of your injuries is required as evidence in a potential court case, or if you apply for compensation under the Victims Compensation Act.
 If a doctor has to examine a child, one of the parents must usually consent to the examination.

-If the police expect you to appear in court as a witness, you can be assigned a contact person.
+If the police expect you to appear in court as a witness, you can be assigned a contact person at the police.
 You can read about giving evidence in court here.
 You may also be assigned a contact person in other cases if necessary.

 You can talk to the police about getting a contact person.
-The contact person, who is either a police officer or a prosecutor, will be able to give you guidance and information about your legal position and about the case.
+The contact person, who is typically a police officer, will be able to give you guidance and information about your legal position and about the case.
 Read more about the criminal justice process.

 In addition, the contact person can tell you about the options for special considerations to be made when you appear in court.
 You can read more about these special considerations here.

 If you have been a victim of violence or another type of crime against your person, you must ask the police for a legal advocate if you want one.
 The legal advocate is an attorney who can help you and safeguard your interests throughout the criminal justice process, at no cost to yourself.
-The police will tell you about your options for obtaining a legal advocate.
+The police will tell you about your options for obtaining a legal advocate, when you are questioned.